 James Jackson passed away in 1894, but his son James II continued the family business, buying out brother Joseph’s interest for $1,870.
 He built a hotel on the bank of the Severn, “The Riverview,” which could accommodate up to 40 guests.
 The wooden building was tragically destroyed by a fire in 1906 that began in the village mill and rapidly engulfed most of the community.
 At least a dozen buildings were destroyed or damaged in the inferno, an unprecedented catastrophe for the small village.

 With the assistance of his brother Joseph, a local carpenter, James rebuilt the hotel in brick with a new name: the Severn River Inn, and ran the hotel successfully until his death in 1942.
 His son-in-law, Arthur Fawcett, who had married Jackson’s daughter Marjorie, took over the operation.
 He in turn ran it until his retirement in 1972.
 A string of owners subsequently came and went over the years, until Patricia Raymond purchased the badly neglected building in 1981, and restored the Severn River Inn to its former glory, preserving the turn-of-the-century pillared verandah and old-fashioned glass storefront, which provide rare examples of a pioneer inn and general store architecture.
 Raymond did such a commendable job that the Town of Gravenhurst designated the inn a building of architectural and historic importance under the Ontario Heritage Act.

-(with credit to files from Bracebridge Examiner and Huntsville Forester.)
+(Compiled by Steve Stanton in 2017, with credit to files from Bracebridge Examiner and Huntsville Forester.)